 Treatment of myocardial infarction

 Oxygen (4 – 8 l/min per nasal O2 tube) can be administered from the initial treatment until the diagnosis is confirmed.
 Additionally, it is recommended to elevate the upper body for relief (30º) in the case of dyspnea or heart insufficiency.
 Administering nitroglycerin (1 capsule or 2 puffs = 0.8 mg, 1 – 5 mg intravenously through a perfusor.
 Note: contraindicated in case of systolic blood pressure 90 mmHG and simultaneous administration of PDE-5 inhibitors), and morphine (3 – 5 mg intravenously every 5 – 10 minutes) can be administered when severe pain occurs.

 Furthermore, all patients receive aspirin (initial dose 150 – 300 mg) as well as heparine (UFH 70 IE/kg KG or NMH) and a P2Y12 inhibitor such as clopidogrel (initial dose 300 mg).
 Intramuscular injections should be avoided since they lead to an unspecific increase of CK-levels.
 The administration of beta blockers and ACE-inhibtors respectively AT1 receptor antagonists is also indicated unless there is a contraindication.

 Alternatively, a conservative therapy of fibrinolytics and thrombolytics for reperfusion can be performed.
-The substances used are streptokinase, alteplase, reteplase and tenecteplase, all of which accompany a heparin therapy.
+The substances used are streptokinase, alteplase, reteplase and tenecteplase, all of which accompany heparin therapy.
 Alternatively, fondaparinux or enoxaparin may be administered.
-It is crucial to make sure that no contraindications such as hemorrhages exist and that the STEMI is fresh, in which case an acute PTCA is not possible.
+It is crucial to ensure that no contraindications such as hemorrhages exist and that the STEMI is fresh, in which case an acute PTCA is not possible.